gvwilson/11-techbook/README.md

 They can also help you evolve the reasoning, scope, timing, or approach to your book: it's actually part of their job to do so.

-## Tip 13: Stop, ship, and celebrate.
+## Rule 10: Stop, ship, and celebrate.

 Your book will never be perfect.
 It will probably never even feel *finished*,